vLX42/movie-remake/slides/slides.md

 image: ./images/streaming.jpg
 ---

-# Streaming the response to the client
+# Streaming the Response to the Client

 <div class="flex justify-center items-center">